eg744/Adopt-A-Pet/README.md

 # Adopt-A-Pet

-Website containing information about pets available for adoption
+Beginning attempt at creating website containing information about pets available for adoption.
+I switched to creating it using Next.js. https://github.com/eg744/Adopt-A-Pet-Next